How to Evacuate Safely with Your Pet

 - Include all options for places to stay that you have previously checked out.

-- Start calling and firming up a plan.
+- Start calling and finalizing a plan.

 - If you have time, know where you're going before you head out.